gontzalm/cycling-seer/README.md

 The objective of the project is to merge machine learning with one of my
 passions: pro cycling.
-This is done by applying both unsupervised and supervised learning techniques to riders and stages data gathered from the internet, in order to build a tool capable of predicting the type of rider with the most probability of winning a certain stage.
+This is done by applying both unsupervised and supervised learning techniques to riders and stages data gathered from the internet, in order to build a tool capable of predicting the type of rider with the highest probability of winning a certain stage.

 ### How it works